Authentic Leadership Program: Frequently Asked Questions

 Q. Can I take the course for college credit?

 A. Yes, if you have an undergraduate degree, you can receive six (6) accredited graduate credits for this program.
-The tuition is $5,280.
-Discounts and scholarships are not available if participants take the class for credit.
-Call 303-546-3500 to register for credit.
-There are some additional academic requirements if you take the program for credit.
-Two academic papers will be required, as well as regular participation online.
-It takes a bit more time, but most people who have taken the class for credit were glad that they put in the extra effort and expressed that they learned more from writing the papers helped distill their knowledge and insights from the class.
+The tuition is $5,616* plus a materials fee of $650, which includes a technology fee and coaching.
+When taking the program for academic credit, two papers are required as well as regular attendance and participation online.
+It takes a bit more time, but most people who have taken the class for credit have said that they were glad they put in the extra effort and that writing the papers helped distill their knowledge and insights from the class.